 Call Us: 1 303 904 4750 | E-mail: Staff@CluteInstitute.com

-The Clute Institute was founded in 1985 for the purpose of disseminating the latest scientific research on various business and economics-related topics.
-The scope of our mission now includes the dissemination of knowledge related to college level teaching and administrative issues.
-To accomplish this mission, The Clute Institute publishes fifteen academic journals and sponsors multiple annual academic conferences.
-Starting with the Journal of Applied Business Research in 1985, The Clute Institute has become known for publishing quality academic research, as well as hosting great conferences.
+The Clute Institute was founded in 1985 for the purpose of disseminating the latest academic research on various business and economics-related topics.
+The scope of our mission now includes the dissemination of academic knowledge on a broad range of topics.
+To accomplish this mission, The Clute Institute publishes sixteen academic journals and sponsors multiple annual academic conferences.
+Beginning with the Journal of Applied Business Research in 1985, The Clute Institute has become known for publishing quality academic research, as well as hosting great conferences.

 RONALD C. CLUTE, Ph.D.
 Founding Director

 Ron is the current and founding director of The Clute Institute.
 Professor Clute holds a bachelor's degree in accounting from the California State University at Northridge, a master's degree in economics with a public finance concentration from the California State University at Long Beach, and a doctor of philosophy in economics with a public finance concentration from the University of Notre Dame.
 He published 33 academic research articles during his 25 years of teaching.
 He taught at the University of Illinois at Chicago, Loyola University of Chicago, University of Wyoming, and Metropolitan State University of Denver.

 Diane has a Master's degree in education from DePaul University in Chicago, Illinois.

 The Clute Institute is firmly committed to pursuing responsible business practices for the benefit of our employees, authors, the wider academic community in which we operate, and the environment in which we all live.
 We celebrated our 25th anniversary in 2010 and since our establishment over a quarter of a century ago, we have attempted to promote the greater good of our stakeholders.